E-bike agents: Large Language Model-Driven E-Bike Accident Analysis and Severity Prediction: Experiments

 \subsection{Classification Results}

 The final results of the classification performance are presented in Table~\ref{tab:cpsrms_f1_results}.

-We noticed that the proposed E-bike Agents framework considerably decreases the time and effort needed for initial data structuring, at the same time, achieves an average weighted F1 score of 0.87 across key variables, reflecting high accuracy.
+We noticed that the proposed E-bike Agents framework considerably decreases the time and effort needed for initial data structuring, at the same time, achieves an average weighted F1 score of 0.87 and 0.84 for CPSRMS and NEISS dataset respectively across key variables, reflecting high accuracy.
 Our results shed light on the great potential of using LLMs in critical domains, such as transportation accidents analysis.